Mutation-based Evaluation of Cryptographic API Misuse Detectors: Evaluation Overview and Methodology

+This approach ensures that alarms by the \detector for anomalies not inserted by \tool are not considered in the evaluation, and all mutants inserted by \tool are identified as either detected or undetected.
+Our semi-automated implementation of this methodology, which adapts to the disparate report formats of the studied \detectors, is detailed in \oakland{}.

+\myparagraphnew{Step 3 -- Identifying {\em flaws}~(\ref{rq:canfind})} We analyzed over $400$ randomly chosen, undetected mutants to discover {\em flaws}, wherein a flaw is defined as a misuse case that a particular \detector{} {\em claims} to detect in its documentation, but fails to detect in practice.
+We took care to also exempt the exceptions/limitations explicitly stated in the \detector's documentation, ensuring that all of our identified flaws are {\em novel}.
 On a similar note, while a crypto-detector may seem flawed because it does not detect a newer, more recently identified misuse pattern, we confirm that all the flaws we report are due to misuse cases that are older than the tools in which we find them.
-This can be attributed to two features of our evaluation: our choice of the most frequently discussed misuse cases in a taxonomy going back 20 years, and, our choice of tools that were recently built or maintained.
+This can be attributed to two features of our evaluation: our choice of the most frequently discussed misuse cases in a taxonomy going back 20 years and our choice of tools that were recently built or maintained.
 Finally, to confirm the flaw without the intricacies of the mutated app, we created a corresponding minimal app that contained only the undetected misuse instance (\ie the flaw), and re-analyzed it with the detector.

 \myparagraphnew{Step 4 -- Characterizing flaws (\ref{rq:classes})} We characterized the flaws by grouping them by their most likely cause, into {\em flaw classes}.
-We also tested each of the \totalToolsUsedText tools with the minimal examples for all the flaws, allowing us to further understand each flaw given its presence/absence in certain detectors, and their documented capabilities/limitations.
+We also tested each of the tools with the minimal examples for all the flaws, allowing us to further understand each flaw given its presence/absence in certain detectors, and their documented capabilities/limitations.
 We reported the flaws to the respective tool maintainers, and contributed 3 patches to CryptoGuard that were all integrated~\cite{mascArtifact}.